"Dr. Dorian, do you not realize you are nothing more than a large pair of scrubs to me?"

 Bilingual Bonus: Turk decides to learn Spanish to speak to Carla and the vast majority of the episode is subtitled.
 All of it except for the bit at the very end where they talk about JD and Eliot as they start to repair their friendship and ultimately their relationship.
 Lampshaded before hand by Turk saying they are going to say things nobody can understand except in their language.

-Bittersweet Ending: The Musical episode.
+My Musical.
 The woman is safe from the hemorrhage in her head that was a ticking time bomb, but it ends with her already missing the music.

 Black Best Friend: Turk and J.D. regularly comment and joke about how Turk is one - J.D. even calls him Brown Bear or Chocolate Bear.